ad-freiburg/ad-blog/content/post/project-nilm.md

 </div>
 <div id ="div6">
 <h2>6.
 NILMTK</h2><br>
 <p>NILMTK is an Open-source toolkit for comparative analysis of NILM algorithms across various datasets.
 It also provides a pipeline from data sets to metrics to lower the entry barrier for researchers.
 NILMTK was created for three main reasons.
-Firstly, it allowed the comparison of state-of-the-art approaches.
-Secondly, it allowed the comparisons of algorithm’s performance on various datasets, so that it could be verified if the approach could be generalized to new households.
-Thirdly, it gave users access to a stable set of metrics that would help researchers access the performance of the algorithms for various use cases.
+Firstly, it allows the comparison of state-of-the-art approaches.
+Secondly, it allows the comparisons of algorithm’s performance on various datasets, so that it can be verified if the approach can be generalized to new households.
+Thirdly, it gives users access to a stable set of metrics that help researchers access the performance of the algorithms for various use cases.
 <br><br>
 <figure>
 <center><img src = "/img/project_nilm_ev_detection/workflow.jpg", alt='NILMTK Workflow'>